Ramifications of Re-Gaining Weight After FDL Surgery

 Note that significant weight gain may cause a recurrence of complications, including abdominal muscle separation (diastasis recti).
 These potential complications can be severe, necessitating revision abdominoplasty.
 Therefore, I always stress that patients should maintain a stable weight after a tummy tuck procedure.

 It’s important to also note that major weight loss after an FDL surgery can also influence results.
-Medical weight loss injections that speed up the process of losing weight have not only become popular, but are more readily available than ever.
+Medical weight loss injections, such as semeglutide or other GLP-1 agonists that speed up the process of losing weight, have not only become popular, but are more readily available than ever.
 Therefore, it’s best to complete your weight loss treatments before undergoing an FDL procedure or discuss your plans during our consultation so we can tailor a strategy.

 If you lose a considerable amount of weight after the procedure, the skin, which has already been stretched over time and may have reduced elasticity, might not contract enough to maintain initial results, and additional surgeries could be needed, which is why it’s important to attain your goal weight before undergoing the procedure.